l0wc0ster/blog/ad_tricks.md

 ![Image](/img/ad_tricks/10.png)

-To get the NTLM hash of the domain admin, you can use the secretsdump.py utility, from the impacket set by performing a DCSync attack
+To get the NTLM hash of the domain administrator, you can use the secretsdump.py utility, from the impacket set by performing a DCSync attack

 ![Image](/img/ad_tricks/11.png)